wookey-project/wookeypedia/sphinx/source/quickstart.rst

+.. _quickstart:

 Quick start
 ============

 Welcome to the WooKey project quick start guide.
-The philosophy, main purpose and features of the project are summarized in the :ref:`targetofproject` section.
+The philosophy, main purpose and features of the project are summarized in the :ref:`target` section.

 The project needs some dependencies, please check the :ref:`dependencies` section to fetch them.